 The end of money?
 The rise of cashless businesses.

 Taurus rules money, and with technological Uranus here, dollars could go digital.
 Amazon is already testing a new “cashless” technology.
 Customers enter a brick-and-mortar store with a mobile app that adds items to a virtual cart as they shop.
 Interestingly, the last time Uranus visited Taurus brought the invention of the first ATM machine and the physical shopping cart!

 Of course, this has an economic downside, as unskilled human labor will be replaced by robots and algorithms.
 A New Zealand company called Soul Machines is already marketing its Digital Humans—robots imbued with “emotional intelligence” that can replace living, breathing customer service assistants.
-And earlier this month, Google announced a program that can pass as a human over the telephone—which begs the question, should it be required to inform the person on the receiving end that it’s actually a machine and not a human…?
+And in 2018, Google announced a program that can pass as a human over the telephone—which begs the question, should it be required to inform the person on the receiving end that it’s actually a machine and not a human…?
 We can’t help but find all of it equally fascinating and freaky.

 As A.I. replaces human labor, our relationship with money could also go through a massive shift.
 Out of necessity, people may adopt the barter system, or take up the “gift economy” that’s practiced at festivals like Burning Man.
 In this model, no cash changes hands, and goods or services are offered from a spirit of generosity.
 Wanna start a commune, anyone?